meowosaurus/aa-simplewiki/README.md

 ## Permissions
 Perm | Admin Site | Auth Site
  --- | --- | ---
-corpstats basic_access | None | Can view all wiki pages corpstats editor | None | Can create, edit and delete wiki pages and menus
+basic_access | None | Can view all wiki pages
+editor | None | Can create, edit and delete wiki pages and menus